It’s time to rethink your daily commute by choosing a smarter route. Enjoy the many benefits of ridesharing.

 Taking transit or joining a carpool, vanpool, or bikepool provides opportunities for social interaction and community building.
 Even if you spend most of the time working on a crossword puzzle by yourself, commuting with others is a great opportunity to build friendships and enjoy others’ company while getting around.

 Use your time while commuting to be productive instead of being stuck behind the wheel.
 Read a book, get a jumpstart on emails, or watch your favorite show while riding on transit, in a carpool, or in a vanpool.
 Improve your memory, enhance cognitive performance, and maybe even become better at your job while biking or walking to work.
+Working from home or telecommuting eliminates the time spent commuting which in turn can be used for personal or family activities.

 By walking to the bus stop or biking to work, you build physical activity into your regular schedule and helping to improve cardiovascular performance.
 What’s more, choosing active commute modes help you avoid building stress while sitting in traffic.
 A recent study found that people who ride their bikes to work reported being happier than any other commuters.